dominodatalab/python-domino/README.md

 -   *project:* A project identifier (in the form of ownerusername/projectname).

+-   *api_proxy:* (Optional) Location of the Domino API proxy as host:port.
+    If set, this proxy will be used to intercept any Domino API requests and insert an auth token.
+    This is the preferred method of authentication.
+Alternatively, the same behavior can be achieved by setting the `DOMINO_API_PROXY` environment variable.

 -   *api_key:* (Optional) An API key to authenticate with.
 If not provided, the library expects to find one in the